laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/01-Create-a-User-Interface-with-Vanilla-JavaScript-and-DOM.md

 #### [CodeSandbox](https://codesandbox.io/s/github/kentcdodds/beginners-guide-to-react/tree/codesandbox/01-document-create-element?from-embed)

-To create a user interface with JavaScript you will need a place to append your JavaScript DOM (Document Object Model) elements.
+- To create a user interface with JavaScript you will need a place to append your JavaScript DOM (Document Object Model) elements.
 This will be the `root` of our application.
+- Get access to that element using the document's API.
+- We create our element and add properties to it.

-Finally, we get access to the DOM elements using the browser APIs.
+- Finally, appended it to the DOM element.

 ```html
 <body>